Opel Admiral: Range changes

 Although the Admiral "B" was introduced as part of a three car range of similarly bodied cars that also included the less expensive Kapitän and the top of the range Diplomat, the range was reconfigured after the withdrawal in May 1970 of the Kapitän.
 Instead two less well equipped versions of the Admiral were added to the range.

-1972 saw a small facelift which went largely unnoticed, whereby the Model name was removed from the front grill and the Opel "lightning flash" logo was enlarged and placed in the centre of the grill, having between 1969 and 1972 been more discreetly sited on the car's nose centrally above the grill.
+1972 saw a small facelift which went largely unnoticed, whereby the Model name was removed from the front grille and the Opel "lightning flash" logo was enlarged and placed in the centre of the grille, having between 1969 and 1972 been more discreetly sited on the car's nose centrally above the grille.

 As the cars struggled increasingly to find buyers the range of available trim and equipment levels was reduced in March 1976.
 At the end of 1976 Opel stopped producing the Admiral, replacing it with a reduced specification version of the hitherto more luxurious Diplomat, although the records show that even in the models' last year, 1977, 253 Opel Admirals were produced: this may simply reflect the slow rate of inventory turns by this stage.